Taku Lee

 Taku Lee (born February 20, 1995) is a Japanese professional gridiron football running back for the Obic Seagulls of the Japanese X-League.

-Early life and high school
+Early life

 After enrolling in Nanzan Junior High School, Lee started playing American football.
 He played as a running back from that time on.

 College career

 After graduating high school, he went on to Keio University's Faculty of Policy Management, where he joined the American football club.
 During his time at Keio, he served as team captain and was the leading rusher in the Kantō region in his junior and senior years and was selected for the Kanto Best 11.
 In his senior year, he won the MVP award at the College Bowl.
 As a member of the Japanese national team, he was selected to represent Japan in the U-19 World Championship in his sophomore year (but did not participate).
 In his junior year, he was selected to represent Japan in the Senior World Championship.
 In his senior year, he also represented Japan in the University World Championship as a member of the college team.